Bigrob7605/nanoplastics-investigation/socialmediapost.md

 # NANOPLASTICS: SCIENTIFIC EVIDENCE AND HEALTH IMPLICATIONS
-*Updated August 2, 2025 with peer-reviewed data*
+*Updated August 2, 2025 - 1:34 PM with peer-reviewed data*

 *Nanoplastics are plastic fragments smaller than 1 micrometer (1,000 nanometers)—invisible to the naked eye, small enough to cross biological barriers and enter nearly every organ.*